 - Inventory of information systems: FISMA requires agencies and third-party vendors maintain an inventory of their information systems and an identification of any interfaces between each system and other systems or networks including those not operated by or under control of the agency.
 NIST SP 800-18, Revision 1, Guide for Developing Security Plans for Federal Information Systems provides guidance on determining how to group information systems and their boundaries.

 - Risk categorization: All sensitive information and information systems are categorized based on their required information security according to a range of risk levels.
-FIPS 199 and NIST SP 800-60 Guide for Mapping Types of Information and Information Systems to Security Categories provide categorization guidelines .
+FIPS 199 and NIST SP 800-60 Guide for Mapping Types of Information and Information Systems to Security Categories provide categorization guidelines.
 The key thing to understand about FISMA's risk assessment methodology is that it uses the high water mark for its impact rating.
 This means if a system scores low risk for confidentiality and integrity but high risk for availability the impact level would be high risk.

 - Security controls: FISMA requires federal information systems meet minimum security requirements as defined in FIPS 200.
 NIST SP 800-53 Recommended Security Controls for Federal Information Systems outlines appropriate security controls and assurance requirements.
 Agencies are not required to implement every control, only those they deem necessary.
 Once controls are selected and minimum security requirements satisfied, agencies must document selected controls in their system security plan.

 - Risk assessments: The combination of FIPS 200 and NIST SP 800-53 form the foundational level of all federal agencies' risk management frameworks.
-A cybersecurity risk assessment determines if the current security controls are sufficient, and if any additional controls are needed.
+A cybersecurity risk assessment determines if the current security controls are sufficient and if any additional controls are needed.
 As with any risk assessment, it starts by identifying potential cyber threats, cyber attacks, vulnerabilities, exploits and other common attack vectors then maps to controls designed to mitigate them.
 Risk is determined by calculating the likelihood and impact of a given security incident, taking into account existing controls.
 The end result is a risk assessment with calculated risks for all events and information about whether the risk is to be accepted or mitigated.

 - System security plan: NIST SP-800-18 introduced the concept of a system security plan, a living document requiring periodic review, modification, plans of action and milestones for implementing security controls.
 Procedures should be developed and outlined to review the plan, keep it current and to follow the progress on any planned security controls.
 The system security plan is a major input into the security certification and accreditation process.
 During the process, the system security plan is analyzed, updated and then accepted with a certification agent confirming the security controls described are consistent with FIPS 199 and FIPS 200.

 - Certification and accreditation: Once a risk assessment and system security plan are complete, FISMA requires program officials and agency heads to conduct annual security reviews to ensure security controls are sufficient and risk is sufficiently mitigated.
-FISMA certification and accreditation is a four-phase process which includes initiation and planning, certification, accreditation and continuous monitoring.
+FISMA certification and accreditation is a four-phase process that includes initiation and planning, certification, accreditation, and continuous monitoring.
 NIST SP 800-37 Guide for the Security Certification and Accreditation of Federal Information Systems outlines this process in detail.
-By accrediting an information system, an agency official accepts responsibility for the security of the system and is fully accountable for any adverse impacts of a data breach, data leak, unauthorized access or other security incident.
+By accrediting an information system, an agency official accepts responsibility for the security of the system and is fully accountable for any adverse impacts of a data breach, data leak, unauthorized access or other security incidents.

 - Continuous monitoring: All FISMA accredited systems are required to monitor their selected set of security controls, with documentation updated to reflect changes and modifications to the system.
 Large changes should trigger an updated risk assessment and may need to be recertified.
 Continuous monitoring activities include configuration management, control of information system components, security impact analysis of changes to the system (e.g. security ratings), ongoing assessment of security controls and status reporting.